ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       :arg str output: The requested image format.
 The default is "png".
 For other possible values see :ref:`PixmapOutput`.

-   .. method:: SavePdfOCR(string filename, bool compress=true, string language="eng", string tessdata=null)
+   .. method:: SavePdfOCR(string filename, bool compress: true, string language: "eng", string tessdata: null)

-      * New in v1.19.0

-      * Changed in v1.22.5: Support of new parameter for Tesseract's tessdata.

       Perform text recognition using Tesseract and save the image as a 1-page PDF with an OCR text layer.